 - 1. Exhibit KMS-1-3 An EE&C-C Rider sets forth the existing Phase I Rider which will be will have a rate equal to zero beginning June 1, 2013.
-Program costs, including savings measurement, administration, and consulting costs will continue to accrue by rate class. through December 31, 2013.
-As of December 31, 2013, Aa final reconciliation of all actual costs incurred and revenue collected will be performed, resulting in a refund of any over-collection by class, or recovery of any undercollection by class.
-The mechanism used to calculate a final reconciliation and extension of the Company's EE&C Phase I Rider will be addressed in a separate proceeding. for an estimate recovery period of six months beginning on February 1, 2014.
-However, the EE&C-C rate will stay in place until all over or under-collection has been fully recovered or refunded. - 2.
+Program costs, including savings measurement, administration, and consulting costs will continue to accrue by rate class.
+A final reconciliation of all actual costs incurred and revenue collected will be performed, resulting in a refund of any over-collection by class, or recovery of any under-collection by class.
+The mechanism used to calculate a final reconciliation and extension of the Company's EE&C Phase I Rider will be addressed in a separate proceeding. - 2.
 Exhibit KMS-4-8 The Phase II EE&C-C Rider for Met-Ed, Penelec, Penn Power, and West Penn (Both Tariff 37 and 39). - 3.
 Exhibit KMS-9 The calculation of Phase II EE&C-C rates based on the Company's Plan.